 Positive Reviews & Testimonials

-For the reasons discussed above, we’re rating JetPay at 3 out of 5 stars overall.
-Small business owners with less negotiating leverage should definitely steer clear of the company, as the liquidated damages clause alone could seriously threaten the survival of your business if things don’t work out to your satisfaction.
-Believe it or not, there really are high-quality providers who will offer you month-to-month billing and interchange-plus pricing as standard features.
+For the reasons discussed above, we’re rating NCR at 3 out of 5 stars overall.
+Small business owners with less negotiating leverage should steer clear of the company, as the liquidated damages clause alone could seriously threaten the survival of your business if things don’t work out to your satisfaction.
+Believe it or not, there really are high-quality providers that will offer you month-to-month billing and interchange-plus pricing as standard features.
 For a side-by-side comparison of several of our top-rated providers, check out our Merchant Account Comparison Chart.